+We obtain the algorithm of Table 7.9.
 If the master automaton has n states reachable from q, then the operation has complexity O(n).

-Example 6.9 Consider again the multi-DFA at the top of Figure 6.5 without the blue states.
-Let T be the table for this multi-DFA.
-The tree of recursive calls at the bottom of the figure graphically describes the run of comp[T,4](12) (that is, we compute the node for the complement of the language recognized from state 12, which has length 4).
-For instance, the call comp[1](2) produces two recursive calls, first comp[0](1) (the a-successor of 2), and then comp[0](1).
-The first call returns 0, and the second 1.
-Therefore comp[1](2) returns state 3.
-Observe how the call comp[2](0) returns 7, the state accepting $\{a, b\}^2$.
-The pink nodes correspond again to calls that have already been computed, and for which inter just looks up the result in G. The green nodes correspond to calls whose result is directly computed by a more efficient version of comp that applies the following rule: if comp[i](j) returns k, then comp[i](k) returns j.
+Example 7.9 Consider again the multi-DFA at the top of Figure 7.5 without the blue states.
+The tree of recursive calls at the bottom of the figure graphically describes the run of comp(4, 12) (that is, we compute the node for the complement of the language recognized from state 12, which has length 4).
+For instance, comp(1,2) generates two recursive calls, first comp(0,1) (the a-successor of 2), and then comp(0,0).
+The calls return 0 and 1, respectively, and so comp(1,2) returns 3.
+Observe

-Figure 6.4: An execution of inter.
+Figure 7.4: An execution of inter.